melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 **Available Data**

 *Age and Length Data.*
-A total of 229 vermilion were aged from this survey from samples in 2004-2005.
+A total of 229 vermilion rockfish otoliths were aged from this survey from samples in 2004-2005.
-The length composition includes 355 vermilion from these surveys (Figure \@ref(fig:len-data-SWFSC-GF-ECOL)).
+The length composition includes 355 vermilion rockfish from these surveys (Figure \@ref(fig:len-data-SWFSC-GF-ECOL)).